Tazoudasaurus: The Ancient Dragon of Imghrane

 🦴 The Geological Evidence

-The fossils were found within the Azilal Formation, a distinctive sequence of red and green sedimentary rocks dating to the Early Jurassic.
+The fossils were found within the Toundoute continental series — a lateral equivalent of the Azilal and Wazzant Formations — a distinctive sequence of red and green sedimentary rocks dating to the late Early Jurassic.
 These layers were deposited by ancient rivers and floodplains, creating the perfect conditions for fossilization.
 The remarkable preservation of the Tazoudasaurus remains is a testament to the geological conditions of this formation.

 📚 Learn More & References